Another one in from our man Senna. He writes, I post, you read. We all win.

 In junior high school there was a terrible bully that was bigger than all but two other boys in the school, and his name was Jeff.
 He had a skin disorder, and hated himself, but he was already into pushing himself onto girls.
 I’d dealt with bullies before; people that doggedly use their bigger size to get away with being sadistic or mean, but this guy terrified me.
 He was too screwed up, grades wise and extra-curricular wise, to play football on the LJHS team.
 I wanted to play football those days because we were all little, but my family afforded me a trumpet instead of a uniform, and neither of my parents encouraged sport, I regret to say.

 Jeff would grab my arm and twist it, burning my skin.
 He was in some of my classes and would accost me in the hallway.
 Once or twice he came with a pin stuck on the end of a pencil and violated me by sticking it into my back.
 Implied threats stopped me from reporting this abuse, as I was certain that administrative remedies would not have had any effect on Jeff.
 He was psychotic, and for some reason found an easy target in me.
-We had an archery segment in our PE class.
+We had an archery segment in our PE class, I say we had the best bow case I had ever seen.
 I remember the fear of seeing Jeff Travis with a bow and arrow in his hand.
 I wanted one in my hand at the same time, trained on him.
 I already had a sense of self defense at 14 years old.
 I already felt the surging contemplation of killing him before he killed me.
 He threatened me before class, in a whisper, that I’d better watch out.
 I fired my arrows at the target imagining my bully’s chest at the center.
 It was that day that I discovered the sentiment of true sympathy for the one that abuses you.
 I felt bad for his fucked up life, his piss poor parents, his skin condition resultant of lifestyle, and of course this transferred into a smug feeling of betterness.

 One day I wandered the neighborhood truant instead of going to school because that day there was gym class with him included, and it was in the gym, where supervision was less close.
 The locker room was a frightening place, because at that point Jeff’s harassment was becoming sexual.
 It is anyone’s guess what happened to this boy, but I wouldn’t imagine he got far before landing in jail; for rape, assault, or who knows.
 I don’t remember if I ever gave a reason for my truancy, or whether the VP ever brought me in for that, but I was in trouble oft enough, and once watched my best friend Ben gloriously beat up the incredibly loser like, annoying, class dip shit and face the talking to with a rare courage and sense of justice.
 It was as though he was hitting for everyone, and for a few strange hours, our Ben was popular, raised above his usual status of awkward and alienatingly smart.